New York, Ontario and Western Railway: Legacy

 Rail historian George Drury later commented that the O&W "had always been sickly and should not have been built" at just "541 miles".

 Parts of the Summitville - Kingston division, ending at Kingston, have become a rail trail.
 Some of the stations have been converted into residences, including the Alligerville station in High Falls, New York, owned by Gerry Leonard since 2001 and used as a recording studio.

-The "Flying Diesel Corps"
+The Starlight station in Wayne County, Pennsylvania was acquired by Buckingham Township and servies as its Municipal Building.

-On September 27, 1955, a 50-car O&W train in Hamilton, New York traveling on a mainline approached a switch set for a siding which led to a coal trestle.
+On September 27, 1955, a 50-car O&W train in Hamilton, New York, traveling on a mainline approached a switch set for a siding which led to a coal trestle.
 Although the engineer fully-applied the brakes, the train continued up the siding at more than 30 mph and through the trestle.
 It was learned that the 213-ton EMD FT diesel locomotive at the head of the train "flew" a distance of 150 ft beyond the coal trestle from an elevation of 15 ft.
 Two of the crew were seriously injured, but no crewmen were killed in the wreck.

 An investigation by New York state police as to why the switch had been thrown resulted in no arrests.
 A dinner was later given in honor of the crew, who each received a plaque proclaiming them to be members of the O&W's new "Flying Diesel Corps."
 Each plaque was topped with a cast presentation model of their F-unit locomotive; the castings were provided by EMD.

 One of the freight cars involved in the accident was loaded with chocolate bars from the Nestlé plant in nearby Fulton, New York.
 It was said that when the younger residents of Hamilton learned of the spilled candy, they raced to collect what they could, and that as a result candy sales in the town were for some time afterward very low.

+When Savannah and Atlanta 750 was rebuilt in 1949, it received a new tender and other parts from an ex-NYO&W Y-series 4-8-2 which the S&A had bought in 1945.
+This 4-8-2 was scrapped afterward.